Michael Davies (television producer): Jeopardy!

 In 2021, Sony appointed Davies to serve as interim executive producer of Jeopardy! when Mike Richards was let go after controversies came to light.
 On April 14, 2022, Davies announced that he would be taking over the position full-time.
-So far, under Davies' tenure, he has created daily box scores for each episode, creating a "Second Chance Tournament", creating a new holiday for the show entitled JeoparDAY!, as well as creating daily recaps of the shown known as Jeopardy!
+So far, under Davies' tenure, he has created daily box scores for each episode, creating a "Second Chance Tournament" to air before the show's "Tournament of Champions", as well as an "Invitational Tournament" that immediately aired after the Tournament of Champions, creating a new holiday for the show entitled JeoparDAY! held on the show's birthday every year on March 30, as well as creating daily recaps of the show known as Jeopardy!
 Highlights.

 In August 2022, Davies, along with former Jeopardy!
-Clue Crew member Sarah Whitcomb Foss, began hosting a podcast about the game show entitled Inside Jeopardy! which takes a look behind the scenes from the quiz show like gameplay analysis, behind-the-scenes stories, official announcements, and special interviews.
+Clue Crew member and current producer Sarah Whitcomb Foss and Jeopardy! champion Buzzy Cohen, began hosting a podcast about the game show entitled Inside Jeopardy! which takes a look behind the scenes from the quiz show like gameplay analysis, behind-the-scenes stories, official announcements, and special interviews.
+Cohen left in 2024 and was replaced by Jeopardy!
+Professors Tournament champion Sam Buttrey.

+Since 2024, he has served as executive producer on the franchise spin-off, Pop Culture Jeopardy!, for Amazon Prime Video.

 Personal life

 On December 28, 1989, Davies married Selena Richards in Reno, Nevada.
 The couple divorced in 1992.
-He later married documentary producer Claude Davies until their divorce.
+Afterwards, he married documentary producer Claude Davies whom he later divorced.
 He had a daughter, Brea, through his relationship with Selena and three children through his relationship with Claude.
-Davies splits his time between homes in New York and Los Angeles.

 He is a fan of Chelsea F.C.